Girithardeveloper/Identity-Loader/README.md

 ## Identity Loader:
-loader with customizable animations & avatar.
+A versatile loader widget that supports customizable animations and user avatars, allowing for a personalized and engaging loading experience in your app..

 ## Features